rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/AZ-500T00 Errata all modules.md

 Task 9: Confirm access is denied to storage account<br>
 Step 3:  Repeat steps 1-6 of Task 8<br>

-## Lab 10 – Key Vault (Implementing Secure Data by setting up Always Encrypted) ~75 Minutes (60 Min)

-## Exercise 2: Key Vault

-Task 1: Create and configure a Key Vault
-Step 11:  in the resources pane of the resource group, select the keyvault you just created

-## Exercise 3: Configure an Azure SQL database and a data-driven application

-Task 2: Create a policy allowing the application access to the Key Vault<br>
-Step 3:  Replace  ‘<Azure_AD_Application_Id>’ with your AP ID recorded in earlier step.
-Make sure to include the ‘ at the beginning and end<br>

-Task 5: Create a table in the SQL Database and select data columns for encryption <br>
-Step 10:  If you get an error when connecting, manually type in your password <br>

-Step 14:  If the paste does not paste correctly, open notepad on the Lab VM not the RDP session and paste the query into notepad.
-Copy and paste from notepad into the the RDP session <br>

 # Learning Path 4 – Manage Security Operations - Lab 11, 12 and 13 launch in a single lab environment – Total time ~135 hours (90 Min)